Perspectives in Learning Journal

 - If the manuscript is a research article, the author(s) followed appropriate human subjects research protocol (e.g., obtaining IRB approval).

 The specific manuscript format for the online submission form is cited below:

-- ABSTRACT (Approximately 150 words should be used to provide an overview of the manuscript.
-See an example (PDF) for a research article.)
+- Abstract (Approximately 150 words should be used to provide an overview of the manuscript.
+See an abstract example (PDF) for a research article.)

-- AUTHORS' BIOGRAPHIES (For each author, include two to three sentences providing the professional affiliation and research interests.
-See an example (PDF).)
+- Authors' Biographies (For each author, include two to three sentences providing the professional affiliation and research interests.
+See an author's biography example (PDF).)

 Manuscripts should be well written and free of errors.
 Authors should strive for brevity, readability, and grammatical correctness.
 To facilitate the blind review process, the author(s) should remove all identifying information from the manuscript, including references.
 Manuscripts should be (1) doubled-spaced, (2) in 12-point Times New Roman font, and (3) in an electronic Microsoft Word file.
 Tables and figures must be camera ready and cited in the text where they are to appear.
 The Publication Manual of the American Psychological Association can provide more specific guidelines.
 Manuscripts that are not in APA (7th edition) format and/or that do not meet the above guidelines will not be reviewed.
 After acceptance, the authors will be asked to reformat the manuscript using the template (PDF).